EldadHellerman/Tiny-FAT-FS/README.md

 # Tiny_FAT_FS

-A 8-bit FAT based file system designed to fit in small memories.
+An 8-bit FAT based file system designed to fit in small memories.

-Created by EH.
+Just pure fun messing around with ones and zeros!